Company Explainer Video: The 2026 Guide

 At minimum, the following versions are commonly required:

-• Main horizontal version for site or presentations
+• Main horizontal version for the site or presentations

 • Short cutdown for social or paid distribution